 - Any additional unusual symptoms like bloody nasal discharge and obstruction in only one nasal passage could suggest a tumor.
 Fatigue, sensitivity to cold, weight gain, and depression may be signs of hypothyroidism.

-How Homoeopathy helps to cure Allergic Rhinitis?
+How Homeopathy helps to cure Allergic Rhinitis?

 Homeopathic remedies can help in the acute stages of allergies to help relieve the symptoms, but usually a more constitutional approach to help the underlying condition is necessary for permanent cure.
 Homeopathic treatment alleviates the symptoms of hay fever and other hypersensitivity disorders without dangerous side-effects and improve quality of life.
 Homeopaths believe there is an association between allergies, skin problems and asthma.
 It is best not to suppress the symptoms of the skin or mucous membranes since that can actually drive the process of irritation further into the system, creating such conditions as asthma or perhaps joint problems.
 It is always best to start with homeopathic remedies to see if the symptoms improve.

-Commonly indicated Homoeopathic remedies
+Commonly indicated Homeopathic remedies

 Arumtriphillum: Sore, burning, ichorus fliud from nose.Excoriation of nose and upperlip.Obstruction of nostrils can only breathe through mouth, dry coryza.Sleeplessness from soreness of mouth.